int-brain-lab/iblenv/docs_gh_pages/01_overview.md

 This challenge is met by the IBL data architecture, described briefly below; a thorough description can be found on [**Biorxiv**](https://www.biorxiv.org/content/10.1101/827873v3).

 Once acquired on a Rig, the data is first registered by the local server associated to that Rig onto two databases:
-- [**Alyx**](https://github.com/cortex-lab/alyx), that stores **meta-data** (e.g. information on the mouse) in a relational manner
+- [**Alyx**](https://github.com/cortex-lab/alyx), that stores **meta-data** (e.g. information on the mouse) in a relational manner.
-- [**Flatiron**](https://www.simonsfoundation.org/flatiron/), that stores **bulky raw data** (e.g. raw electrophysiology and video data) as well as processed data (e.g. output of spike sorting, output of video segmentation).
+- [**Flatiron**](https://www.simonsfoundation.org/flatiron/), that stores **bulky raw data** (e.g. raw electrophysiology and video data) as well as *pre-processed data* (e.g. output of spike sorting, output of video segmentation).
 This database is accessible through HTTP, FTP and Globus.

 The Alyx database points to the files on the Flatiron server.
+These files are in the ALF format.
+TODO ref to ALF

 A specific set of lightweight, processed data (e.g. events on trials, spike times), **not raw data**, are then transferred onto a third database that enables further scientific analysis:
-- [Datajoint](https://datajoint.io), that stores specific *processed, lightweight data* commonly used in analysis
+- [Datajoint database](https://datajoint.io), that stores specific *processed, lightweight data* commonly used in analysis

 An example of such analysis is to compute a subject's behavioral performance on a given day.

-## How to access the data
+## Tools to access the data
+There are two main ways to access the data; using either:
--   **ONE**: set of normalized functions to access the IBL data.
-It queries the Alyx database and downloads data files from the FlatIron.
+-   **ONE**: a set of normalized functions that queries the Alyx database and downloads the (raw and pre-processed) data files from the FlatIron.
--   **Datajoint**: used for further processing the IBL neuroscience data.
+-   **Datajoint**: a framework to access and analyse the (lightweight, commonly-used) data stored into the Datajoint database.

+TODO link to the relevant sections